htcondor/htcondor/docs/version-history/feature-versions-10-x.rst

 Release Notes:

-..
-HTCondor version 10.1.3 released on Month Date, 2022.
+- HTCondor version 10.1.3 limited release on November 22, 2022.

-- HTCondor version 10.1.3 not yet released.

 New Features: